chrisgrieser/nvim-chainsaw/README.md

 		notifyOnInstall = true,
 		hookPath = ".chainsaw", -- relative to git root

 		-- Will insert the marker as `%s`.
-(Pre-commit hooks eequires a shebang.
+(Pre-commit hooks requires a shebang.
 		-- It should exit non-zero when marker is found, to block the commit.) hookContent = [[#!/bin/sh
-			grep --recursive --fixed-strings --line-number "%s" . || exit 0
+			git grep --fixed-strings --line-number "%s" . || exit 0
 			echo
-			echo "nvim-chainsaw marker found in commit.
-Aborting commit." exit 1
+			echo "nvim-chainsaw marker found.
+Aborting commit."
+			exit 1
 		]],

-		-- do not install the hook, if the repo already has one a pre-commit hook noHookOverride = true,
+		-- don't install the hook, if the repo already has different pre-commit hook noHookOverride = true,

 		-- List of directories where the hook will not be installed if they are